Spacing & Layout Tokens

 Cross-Cluster Integration & Implementation Workflow

 Spacing tokens do not operate in isolation.
 They must harmonize with vertical rhythm systems defined in Typography Scale Systems and interact predictably with Color Palette Architecture for container boundaries and visual weight distribution.
-The implementation workflow utilizes a token transformation pipeline (Style Dictionary or Theo) to compile platform-specific outputs while maintaining a single source of truth.
+The implementation workflow utilizes Style Dictionary to compile platform-specific outputs while maintaining a single source of truth.

 Implementation Workflow